rizinorg/rizin/README.md

 ## Scripting

-We provide a way to interact with rizin from Python/Haskell/OCaml languages through [rzpipe](https://github.com/rizinorg/rizin-rzpipe).
+We provide a way to interact with Rizin from Python/Haskell/OCaml languages through [rzpipe](https://github.com/rizinorg/rizin-rzpipe).
 Other languages although not currently supported could be easily added.